 noindent

 We wanted to solve the original puzzle by saying that 2 was really two truths, the truth that I am wearing a blue jacket and the truth that I am wearing black shoes.
 As a first step that seems the right thing to say.
 But it’s very hard to see that things stop there.
-The truth that I am wearing a blue jacket seems to tell us more about the world, and therefore to be more truth (more truth not more true) than that I am wearing something, that I stand in some spatiotemporal relation (of which wearing is just one option) to a jacket, and so on.
+The truth that I am wearing a blue jacket seems to tell us more about the world, and therefore to be more truth (more truth not more true) than that I am wearing something, that I stand in some spatiotemporal relation (of which wearing is just one option) to a jacket and so on.
 The person who wants to maintain that numbers-are-everything can’t stop at explaining that 2 is more truth than 1 by saying it is two truths rather than one truth.
 They need to find a place where the possibility of further division stops and therefore genuine, non-arbitrary counting can begin.
 That would be genuinely atomic level – by definition.

 Let me step back for a moment and address where we are in the discussion.
 I started by saying that some sort of decompositional picture of truth seems both natural and rooted deeply in our discipline.
 I then distinguished two versions of this decompositional picture.
 Both agree that decomposition continues to an atomic level such that there are genuinely atomic, discrete truths, which have a cardinality.
 But they disagree on whether there is, quantitatively, more than that to the measure of truth (such a thing as the extent of truth, illustrated by comparison to volume in the domain of the physical).
 I then said that, for the most part, philosophers don’t think about this issue with regard to truth atoms but do think about it, at least in an oblique and indirect way, with regard to ordinary truths, truths that are expressed by the everyday sentences of natural language.
 ‘Think about’ might be too strong a way to put it, the basic idea being that our thought and talk is largely silent on the question with regard to atomic truths but does reflect something on the question with regard to ordinary truths.
-What it reflects however is a deep ambiguity.
-We use metaphors on which truths have both number and extent and we naturally move to massy talk when count talk starts to baffle (or find such moves intelligible rather than incoherent when other people make them).
+What it reflects, however, is a deep ambiguity.
+We use metaphors on which truths have both number and extent, and we naturally move to massy talk when count talk starts to baffle (or find such moves intelligible rather than incoherent when other people make them).
 But we also employ arguments, and claim to subscribe to views, that collapse quantity into mere number, even when talking about ordinary truths.
 In the space remaining, what I’d like to do is turn from ordinary truths to atomic truths and put pressure on the possibility that a version 1 atomism is true.
 My goal will not be to defend version 2 atomism – I have separate doubts about that.
 It will be rather to say that if the options are version 1 atomism or version 2 atomism, then version 2 atomism, specifically a version 2 atomism in which truths have extent but not all the same extent, must be true.